 - How does your farm accept payment?

-- Would you be willing to negotiate an alternate arrangement to standard practices?
+- Would you be willing to negotiate an alternative arrangement to standard practices?

 - What products do you grow and in what volume?